Carlos Santana Player Props: Pirates vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is second in MLB with a collective 10.6 strikeouts per nine innings.
+- The White Sox pitching staff is fourth in MLB with a collective 10.4 strikeouts per nine innings.

-- The White Sox have a 6.93 team ERA that ranks 29th across all league pitching staffs.
+- The White Sox have a 7.70 team ERA that ranks last across all MLB pitching staffs.

-- White Sox pitchers combine to give up the most home runs in baseball (15 total, 2.1 per game).
+- White Sox pitchers combine to surrender 17 total home runs at a rate of 2.1 per game (most in the league).

-- Giolito (0-0) gets the starting nod for the White Sox, his second this season.
+- Clevinger (1-0) makes the start for the White Sox, his second of the season.

-- In his most recent appearance on Saturday, the right-hander tossed five innings against the Houston Astros, giving up two earned runs while surrendering five hits.
+- His last appearance was on Sunday against the Houston Astros, when the right-hander threw five scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.